r-near/near-abi-py/README.md

 # Generate ABI from a project directory
 near-abi-py generate ./my_contract_project/

-# Scan and list Python files in a directory
-near-abi-py scan ./my_contract_project/

 # Generate and save to a specific output file
 near-abi-py generate example.py -o example.abi.json